Muhammad-Fiqri/Muhammad-Fiqri/README.md

 # Hi there, I'm Muhammad Fiqri 👋

 Welcome to my GitHub profile!
-I'm a Junior Fullstack Web Developer & DevOps at Patria & Co.
+I'm a Fullstack Web Developer & Game Developer at Fiverr.
 Here's a bit about me:

 ## About Me